 If you’re poor at 18 years of age, produce and save for 50 years with no or little inflation to have to hedge against, guess what?
 You and your hard-working family are going to have amassed real wealth over five decades.
 What about if there is inflation year after year though?
 Depending on the rates of it over the 50 year period, you’re probably going to be in the same tight spot as when you started, or if not, not so far along as a whole life of hard work should have accomplished for you.
-Inflation kills your buying power and savings as you can see in 2022 and years now into the future.
+Inflation kills your buying power and savings as you can see in 2024 and years now sometime into the future.
 It makes your economic decisions unpredictable.
 It destroys lives!
 Its sole ally is the debt-ridden bloated modern state.
 Inflation, watered down currency and economic chaos are ultimately one and the same thing.
 Over time, a gold standard will put muscle into your labor and keep obese governments on a treadmill.
 You wouldn’t let them do it to your beer, stop allowing them to do it to your currency.

 © 2024 - E. A. St. Amant